john-/ham2mon/README.md

       ```bash
       uv sync --extra tensorflow
       ```

+    _To support all optional components at once (LiteRT classifier + ONNX Silero VAD; TensorFlow is an alternative to LiteRT, not an addition):_
+    ```bash
+    uv sync --extra ai-edge-litert --extra onnxruntime
+    ```

 5. **Configure Volk for Performance Optimization (Recommended):**
    GNU Radio uses the Volk (Vector Optimized Library of Kernels) library to perform accelerated SIMD calculations.
 You can profile your CPU to select the fastest mathematical kernels: